-I absolutely adore this vegan white bean salad with lemon, artichokes, herbs and edamame.
+We can't get enough of this white bean salad with lemon, artichokes, herbs, feta and edamame.
 It's light, refreshing, tangy, briny, and packed with plant-based protein.
 It makes for a wonderful side dish for any occasion, or a light dinner or lunch.

 If you go to the store looking for a can labeled "white beans", you won't find what you're looking for.
 There are quite a few different varieties of white beans, all of which would technically work in this recipe.